Contact

 Professor of Neuroendocrinology

-Melatonin and Metabolomics: Tracking central and peripheral clock rhythms in humans
+University of SurreyMelatonin and Metabolomics: Tracking central and peripheral clock rhythms in humans

 Abstract

-With the discovery of peripheral clocks, tracking their timing in humans has proved more challenging.
+The endogenous melatonin rhythm is routinely used as a phase marker of the light-entrainable circadian clock in the hypothalamic suprachiasmatic nuclei (SCN), providing important information about the human circadian timing system.
+For example, melatonin measurements have characterised the phase-shifting effects of light (phase response curve), the intrinsic human period (tau), spectral sensitivity of circadian photoreception and desynchrony between the environment, behaviour and circadian timing when working night shifts.With the discovery of peripheral clocks, tracking their timing in humans has proved more challenging.
 Early work measured clock gene expression in human tissue that could easily be obtained such as white blood cells, buccal tissue, adipose tissue, hair, skin and muscle biopsies.
 More recently high-throughput transcriptomics of human tissue has significantly increased sensitivity and coverage of the transcriptome.
 However, tracking human peripheral clocks in organs involved in digestion and metabolism, such as the liver, pancreas and gut remains a challenge.

 In this lecture I will discuss the potential of metabolic profiling (metabolomics), using targeted UPLC-MS/MS technology, to track human peripheral clock timing in entrained and misaligned conditions.
 Experiments showing time-of-day and circadian variation in the human metabolome, the effects of sleep deprivation, mistimed food and simulated shift work on metabolite rhythms will be presented.
-After 3 nights of working shifts, endogenous circadian rhythms of many plasma metabolites were misaligned from the central SCN clock timing (melatonin and cortisol) by ~8-12 h (internal desynchrony) likely reflecting the peripheral clocks’ response to cues driven by mistimed behaviours.
+After 3 nights of working shifts, endogenous circadian rhythms of many plasma metabolites were misaligned from the central SCN clock timing (melatonin and cortisol) by ~8–12 h (internal desynchrony), likely reflecting the peripheral clocks’ response to cues driven by mistimed behaviours.
 Melatonin measurement combined with metabolic profiling will thus be useful to measure circadian misalignment in shift work and test management strategies.
-The ambulatory U-RHYTHM device offers a novel and practical way of measuring high-resolution melatonin and metabolite rhythms in real-life.
+The ambulatory U-RHYTHM device offers a novel and practical way of measuring high-resolution melatonin and metabolite rhythms in real life.

 Biography

-Currently her main focus is studying the mechanisms linking circadian clocks, sleep and metabolism in health, circadian disorders and metabolic diseases using liquid chromatography/mass spectrometry (LC/MS) metabolomics.
+Debra J. Skene, PhD, FMedSci, is Professor of Neuroendocrinology in the Section of Chronobiology at the University of Surrey, UK.
+She has over 30 years of research experience studying the human circadian timing system and circadian rhythm sleep/wake disorders as experienced by blind people, shift workers and older people (>240 peer-reviewed publications).Currently her main focus is studying the mechanisms linking circadian clocks, sleep and metabolism in health, circadian disorders and metabolic diseases using liquid chromatography/mass spectrometry (LC/MS) metabolomics.
 Currently Professor Skene's research team is studying the links between human circadian clocks, sleep/wake and feeding/fasting in health, circadian disorders and metabolic diseases (shift workers, Type 2 diabetes, liver disease).
 Investigating the effect of time of day, circadian clock, sleep and food influences on the human metabolome using targeted LC-MS metabolomics is currently a major focus.

 Professor Skene is past President of the European Biological Rhythms Society (EBRS) and past Vice-President (Basic) of the European Sleep Research Society (ESRS).
 She is a Royal Society Wolfson Research Merit Awardee, an inventor on two granted patents and was a Co-Director of Stockgrand Ltd and Surrey Assays Ltd.